felipenmartins/SimRobSim/README.md

 ## Controls

+When the simulator starts, the robot will be at the center of the screen.
+With the mouse, click where you want to place the robot.
+You can further control it with the keyboard:

 - **Up/Down Arrow Keys**: Move the robot forward/backwards
 - **Left/Right Arrow Keys**: Rotate the robot counterclockwise/clockwise
 - **C**: Center the robot on the screen